 Please use this form to request a review copy.

 Future Unfolding is an action adventure that is all about exploration.
-Your goal is to unfold the mysteries and secrets hidden in the beautiful landscapes around you.
+Your goal is to unfold the mysteries and solve the puzzles hidden in the beautiful landscapes around you.
 There are no tutorials, and no one is telling you what to do.
-You discover the surreal, dream-like world and its possibilities on your own.

 During your journey you encounter different types of wild animals.
 Some of them are friendly and help you to solve puzzles that open up new areas.
 Other animals are dangerous — deadly, even.
 You need to avoid them, or find ways to render them harmless.

 Every object in Future Unfolding is made of dynamic particles and can transform, move or blend into something else – even the ground.
 You can push through the trees in the forest, you can dash through grass to destroy it, and move every stone in the game.
 All animations are hand-drawn frame-by-frame and use our custom technology to create dynamic 3D shadows.

 Why the procedurally generated world of Future Unfolding is hand designedProcedural generation is often used to programatically generate playable levels from scratch.
 With Future Unfolding, we are combining procedural generation with traditional level design instead.
 Read more

 Why we built our own tech for Future UnfoldingPeople are often surprised that we’re not using Unity.
 And, they are wondering how we created the look of the game.
 Both are directly related to each other.
 Read more

 Why most of the inspiration for Future Unfolding didn't come from gamesPoetry, art, nature – Future Unfolding takes inspiration from many sources outside video games.
 Read more